AI Use Cases/Healthcare

 Why Generic Tools Fail

 Standard CPQ tools and pricing software treat healthcare as a commodity.
-They don't ingest HL7 FHIR data feeds from your EHR, don't account for payer-specific quality metrics that unlock value-based premiums, and don't model the interaction between clinical outcomes (readmission rates, HCAHPS scores) and pricing power.
+They don't ingest HL7 FHIR data feeds from your EHR, don't account for payer-specific quality metrics that earn value-based premiums, and don't model the interaction between clinical outcomes (readmission rates, HCAHPS scores) and pricing power.
 Generic deal desk platforms force manual data pulls and spreadsheet reconciliation - exactly the workflow that introduces pricing errors and delays.

 The AI Solution